gbinal/dc-helicopters/_helicopters/6-us-air-force-1st-helicopter-squadron.md

 ### Summary

-An easily recognizable staple of the DC airspace, this unit provides the most regular helicopter traffic above DC.
+An easily recognizable staple of the DC airspace, this unit provides the most regular (and arguably loudest) helicopter traffic above DC.

+In the coming years though, they are [slated to be replaced by newer Blackhawk variants](https://www.twz.com/air/hh-60w-combat-rescue-helicopters-to-take-on-doomsday-evacuation-role-in-the-nations-capital).

 ### Aircraft Type
 * [UH-1N Twin Hueys](https://en.wikipedia.org/wiki/Bell_UH-1N_Twin_Huey) Aircraft count as of 2021 GAO report: 21